limitup/Chipy_Mentorship/README.md

 # Requrements
 The requirements for this project can be found in the requirements.txt file.

-Setup with a virtual environment in python 3.6
+Setup with a virtual environment in python3

 type terminal command
-run: python3.6 -m venv virutal_environment_folder_name
+run: python3 -m venv virutal_environment_folder_name

-once in virtual environment install python3.6 packages
+once in virtual environment install python3 packages
 run: pip install -r requirements.txt